adambloebaum/milb-watcher/README.md

 This application uses email-to-SMS gateways provided by mobile carriers to send text message alerts.
 Some important notes:

-1. For Gmail users, you'll need to use an "App Password" rather than your regular password.
+1. For Gmail users, you may need to use an "App Password" rather than your regular password.
 See [Google's App Password Guide](https://support.google.com/accounts/answer/185833) for details.

 2. Some carriers may have message limits or may filter messages coming from email gateways.